hoogenbj/countary/docs/transactions.markdown

 the `emergency` budget and the `annual` budget.

 On the other hand, multiple transactions can be assigned to one budget item.
-For example, e-toll transactions can be assigned to the `E-Toll` budget item of the `monthly` budget.
+For example, all e-toll transactions can be assigned to the `E-Toll` budget item of the `monthly` budget.

 Here's a view of the `Transactions Worksheet` for the Demo database (click on it